touchHLE/touchHLE/DEBUGGING.md

 The basic set of steps is:

 * Start touchHLE in debugging mode: `touchHLE --gdb=localhost:9001 'Some App.app'`.
 * In a separate terminal window, start GDB: `gdb 'Some App.app/SomeApp'`.
 (You can omit the executable path, but this leaves GDB with no debug symbol info, [which may be a worse experience](https://sourceware.org/bugzilla/show_bug.cgi?id=30234).)
-Then, inside GDB:
-  * `set arch armv6`
-  * `target remote localhost:9001`
+Then, inside GDB, run `target remote localhost:9001` to connect to touchHLE.

-You can make GDB connect immediately if you prefer: `gdb -ex 'set arch armv6' -ex 'target remote localhost:9001'`.
+If you prefer for GDB to connect immediately: `gdb 'Some App.app/SomeApp' -ex 'target remote localhost:9001'`.

 When GDB first connects, CPU execution is paused and none of the guest app's code has been run yet.
 While execution is paused, touchHLE allows GDB to: